GeorgiTerziev02/MDP_Project_FMI/README.md

 #### flake8

-- Description: TODO
+- Description: Code quality checker for Python.
+Custom rules and exceptions can be defined in the **.flake8** file.
+Essential for writing good Python code.
 - Secrets: none
 - Dependencies: none
 - Continue on failure: no

+#### client-secrets

+- Description: Tool for checking for leaked secrets/api-keys/passwords etc. Essential for the project security.
+- Secrets: GITHUB_TOKEN
+- Dependencies: none
+- Continue on failure: no

 #### build-and-test

-- Description: TODO
+- Description: Builds and tests the application.
+Essential for preventing build failures and ensuring all the tests pass with the new changes.
 - Secrets: none
-- Dependencies: none
+- Dependencies: editorconfig, markdown, flake8, client-secrets
 - Continue on failure: no

 #### database-test

 - Description: TODO
 - Secrets: none
-- Dependencies: none
+- Dependencies: build-and-test
 - Continue on failure: no

 #### sonarqube

 - Description: TODO
-- Secrets: none
+- Secrets: SONAR_TOKEN, SONAR_HOST_URL
-- Dependencies: none
+- Dependencies: build-and-test
 - Continue on failure: no

 #### snyk

 - Description: TODO
-- Secrets: none
+- Secrets: SNYK_TOKEN
-- Dependencies: none
+- Dependencies: database-test, sonarqube
 - Continue on failure: no

 ## CD pipeline